Suns All-Star Booker out at least 4 weeks with groin strain

 The team confirmed Booker’s injury on Wednesday and said he’ll be re-evaluated after the four weeks.

+“It’s the nature of a guy who puts in a lot of work and lays everything on the line,” Suns coach Monty Williams said before Wednesday’s game in Washington.
+“You’re going to run into this from time to time.
+I’m actually grateful, you know, that it wasn’t worse.”

-The 26-year-old Booker has missed six of the past nine games because of hamstring and groin ailments.
-He tried to return for the team’s Christmas Day matchup against the Denver Nuggets but played just four minutes before having to leave the game.
+The 26-year-old Booker has missed six of the last nine games because of hamstring and groin ailments.
+He tried to return for the team’s Christmas Day matchup against the Denver Nuggets, but played just four minutes before having to leave the game.

-He returned to Phoenix for further evaluation while the team continued its six-game road trip.
+He returned to Phoenix for further evaluation while the team continued its six-game trip.

+Williams did not necessarily think Booker’s early exit Sunday was the result of a hasty return.

+“In this case with Book, every box, to my knowledge, was checked,” Williams said.
+“Before you put a guy back on the floor you have to do that.
+You just run into stuff.”

-Now it looks like Booker is on the shelf for at least a month.
-He is averaging a career-high 27.1 points per game and already topped 50 points twice this season.
+Now it looks as if Booker is on the shelf for at least a month.
+He is averaging a career-high 27.1 points and already topped 50 points twice this season.

 AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports